Skis and carriages: Surprising ways Amazon delivers to remote areas

 The remote Tauplitz Mountain Village isn’t just hard to get to, it also receives significant snowfall.
 Snow or shine, packages are delivered on skis.
 Postmaster Helmut Edelmaier, better known as Heli, has been delivering on skis for 15 years.
 Despite the trek, packages can still arrive within one day.

 Leh is in the middle of the Himalayan mountains at more than 11,000 feet elevation.
 There are just two roadways into the town.
 Some of the delivery routes aren’t even on a map.
-The delivery team is made up of people who grew up in the area, and who know how to navigate around high mountain passes and rock slides via motorbike.
+The delivery team comprises people who grew up in the area and know how to navigate high mountain passes and rock slides via motorbike.